kavinm21/employee-data-platform/README.md

 -------------  | -------------
-/api/fetchall  | Displays all the data in JSON format /api/fetchone  | Displays data in JSON format given an argument /api/insertone | Inserts an employee record /api/delete    | Deletes the employee record
+/api/fetchall  | Displays all the data in JSON format /api/fetchone  | Displays data in JSON format given an argument /api/insert    | Inserts an employee record /api/delete    | Deletes the employee record /api/update    | Updates the employee record

 Deploy Branch is deployed to the links mentioned above.
 Fetchone and fetchall functionalities are currently active and the rest are under development.